colee69/RCOS-Fall2025/index.md

-# Welcome to My GitHub Pages Website!
+# Welcome to My GitHub Website!

 Hello, and thanks for visiting.
 This is the main page of my website, built with Jekyll and hosted on GitHub Pages.